 The Career Shadowing Experience is an off-campus learning project designed to expose eighth graders to a vocation about which the student expresses a high degree of interest.
 Each eighth grade student will spend a day shadowing a professional mentor in the greater Lynchburg community.
 No eighth grade classes will be held on the day after spring break to allow for the Career Shadowing Experience.
 No two students may have the same professional mentor.
 All students are expected to conduct themselves in a professional and courteous manner, to dress appropriately, and to follow the directions of the professional mentor on the shadowing day.

-On James River Day School Career Day, each student will share a display booth and presentation with the entire James River Day School, to demonstrate what he or she has learned as a result of the shadowing experience.
+On James River Day School Career Day, each student will share a display booth and presentation with the entire James River Day School community, to demonstrate what he or she has learned as a result of the shadowing experience.
 The student’s faculty advisor and parents will provide guidance and support throughout the process.
 Please refer to the timeline below the video for the various deadlines.

 Take a look at Career Day 2017 in the video below.